tari-project/tari/Contributing.md

 These guidelines are split up into a few main topics:

-* [The Release Process](#the-tari-release-process).
-This explains how the release schedule for Tari works post-mainnet launch.
+* [The Release Process](#the-taiji-release-process).
+This explains how the release schedule for Taiji works post-mainnet launch.
-* The [Feature RFC process](#feature-rfc-process) describes how new features get into Tari, from conception to implementation.
+* The [Feature RFC process](#feature-rfc-process) describes how new features get into Taiji, from conception to implementation.
 * [Pull requests](#pull-requests).
 This section offers guidelines on how to get your code merged into the code base with the minimum of fuss.